 How microtasking works

-Microtasking projects typically happen on GPT (“Get-Paid-To”) websites, which serve as a bridge between businesses and people ready to complete small tasks.
+Microtasking projects typically happen on GPT (“Get-Paid-To”) sites, which serve as a bridge between businesses and people ready to complete small tasks.

 The process is quite simple: